jpeyret/pynoorm/docs/linker.rst

 	linker.link(lookup, orders, attrname_on_left="orders")

 .. note::
-	A minimal call to `Linker.link` always needs to pass in the prepared lookup dictionary for the right and the left-side collection, which can be a list or iterator.
+	A minimal call to `Linker.link` always needs to pass in the left's prepared dictionary, and the right's list/iterator.
 It also needs to specify the attribute name for the relation on the left.

 Now, if we look at custid_3, i.e. `lookup["custid_3"]` or `customers[2]`, we that it has been linked to its orders.  `customer.orders` is a **list**, because that's the default for the left-side attribute type on a **Linker.link**.
 Think of it as a 1-N, parent-child relationship.::